 What are the key features in macOS Mojave?

-With each major release of macOS, Apple includes new features and applications and updates of existing ones, and macOS Mojave is no different.
+With each major release of macOS, Apple includes new features, apps and security updates, and macOS Mojave is no different.
 These are some of the standout features in macOS Mojave.

-- Privacy controls: macOS Mojave includes privacy controls whereby the OS will require apps to get user approval before granting access to system components, such as the webcam or microphone, or location data is shared with any application.
-Safari now includes Intelligent Tracking Prevention, which prevents social media companies, websites, and advertisers from tracking your online activity without your explicit consent.
+- Privacy controls: macOS Mojave includes privacy controls whereby the OS will require apps to get user approval before granting access to system components, such as the webcam or microphone, or location data is shared with any app.
+Safari now includes Intelligent Tracking Prevention, which prevents social media companies, websites and advertisers from tracking your online activity without your explicit consent.

 - Group FaceTime: Group FaceTime lets up to 32 users chat at the same time, using video or audio from any of Apple’s supported devices: iPhone and iPad, Mac, and Apple Watch.
 This enhancement is especially great for mobile professionals.